 The 30-day risk-adjusted mortality measures for heart attack, heart failure and pneumonia are produced from Medicare claims and enrollment data using a sophisticated statistical model.
 The model predicts patient-level deaths for any cause within 30 days of hospital admission for heart attack, heart failure or pneumonia, whether the patient dies while still in the hospital or dies after discharge.
 It calculates a "risk-adjusted" hospital mortality rate that can be used to compare mortality across hospitals.
 Mortality measures for heart attack, heart failure and pneumonia based on this model have been endorsed by the National Quality Forum (NQF), the non-profit public-private partnership organization that endorses national healthcare performance measures.

 The statistical model for computing 30-day risk-adjusted mortality rate measures is a "hierarchical regression model."
 This type of model is based on the assumption that any heart attack, heart failure or pneumonia patients treated at a particular hospital will experience a level of quality of care that applies to all patients treated for the same condition in that hospital.
-In other words, the expected risk of death for two similar heart attack, heart failure or pneumonia patients treated in the same hospital would be more alike than the risk of death for the same two patients treated in two different hospitals.
+In other words, the expected risk of death for two similar heart attacks, heart failure or pneumonia patients treated in the same hospital would be more alike than the risk of death for the same two patients treated in two different hospitals.

 The likelihood that an individual patient will die is therefore a combination of: